How to Get the Covid-19 Vaccine at Walmart

 Is the vaccine safe?

 Even though a few people have had allergic reactions to the shot, the two vaccines available now are still very safe.
 The most common side effect is the same as with any vaccine: a sore arm where the needle went in.
 Some people also experience flu-like symptoms like headache, slight fever, chills, and muscle aches.
-(This woman volunteered for a Covid-19 vaccine trial—this is what happened.)
+(Here’s what to expect from the 7 most common side effects of Covid-19 vaccines.)

 These are more common with the second dose but they go away in 24 hours or so and can be easily treated with Tylenol or Motrin, says Dr. Sostman.
 In fact, they’re actually a good sign.
 “They’re manifestations of your body reacting appropriately to the vaccine,” he adds.
 “They’re not safety issues.”